 Never has the sisterly horticultural divide been greater than this summer.
-I berated Caroline last Saturday for using a photo of Elaine wearing a fleece (unthinkable this week – she would keel over with heat exhaustion) and she hissed back that it was (her words) ‘pissing with rain again in Edinburgh’.
+I berated Caroline last Saturday for using a photo of Elaine wearing a fleece (unthinkable this week – she would keel over with heat exhaustion) and she hissed back that it was (her words) ‘pissing with rain again in Scotland’.

 So our sibling suggestions for winning perennials in August may differ.
 Down here in the overheated Southern counties, Darwinian survival of the fittest is operating, driving the endangered damp loving species like rodgersias, astilbes and inulas (our feature picture above) to migrate north beyond the Watford Gap, and favouring perennials that have deep tap roots that will suck moisture from underground aquifers.

 1. Japanese anemone is one such, which you will know if you have ever tried to dig it out, but no matter that it is harder to shift than lockdown weight gain, it’s been a real tonic to see its succulent buds popping open this week saying ‘heatwave? no it’s just pleasantly warm….’

 2. Another winner in the heat is Althaea cannabina, which has the valuable attribute of staying helpfully tucked away until late July when it sends out an array of eight foot stems, covered in small hollyhock style flowers that dance like butterflies in the breeze.

 3. My next choice is actually one of those species that needs a damper soil but I can’t live without it so have had to remove it from the border and create its own little artificial watery home.
 Salvia ulignosa, the bog sage, is another one of those helpful plants that fiddles around for the first part of summer then comes through with a surge of growth and the most beautiful sky blue flowers.